-NOTE: Our law firm does not handle Mirena Crash cases.
+NOTE: Our Austin personal injury lawyers do not handle Mirena Crash cases.
 This article is for informational purposes only.
-Information found in the article does not constitute as formal legal advice and does not create an attorney/client relationship.
+The article’s information does not constitute formal legal advice or create an attorney/client relationship.

 Women have limited available options to prevent pregnancy.
 Of those limited options, Mirena is marketed as the perfect long-term protection against pregnancy.